mokdevel/DarcMods/DarcMissions/README.md

-string title : See General parameters string info : See General parameters array<EMapDescriptorType> locationTypes : See Location parameters DC_EWaypointGenerationType waypointGenType : See Waypoint parameters ROUTE : The convoy will go from posStart to posDestination.
-When destination has been reached, the patrol will LOITER.
-  RADIUS, SCATTERED : The concoy will follow a path created with waypointRange starting from posStart. posDestination is ignored. array<string> groupTypes : See General parameters int aiSkill : See General parameters float aiPerception : See General parameters
+string title : See General parameters string info : See General parameters array<EMapDescriptorType> locationTypes : See Location parameters array<string> groupTypes : See General parameters int aiSkill : See General parameters float aiPerception : See General parameters